caelcs/quarkus-template/README.md

 If you want to learn more about Quarkus, please visit its website: <https://quarkus.io/>.

-The goal of ths template is to give the engineers an a quick w
+The goal of ths template is to give the engineers a quick look how to use the most common libraries.

+- REST
+- Database Integration
+- Integration Tests
+- Mocks
+- Metrics Endpoints
+- Health Endpoints
+- Swagger
+- Hexagonal Architecture
+- Yaml Configuration Files
+- MapStruct
+- Architecture Unit Test

 ## Running the application in dev mode